DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxFileManager/5 File System Providers/Custom/1 Configuration/createDirectory.md

 ---
 ---
 ##### shortDescription
-A function that creates a folder.
+A function that creates a directory.

 ##### param(parentDirectory): FileSystemItem
-The directory where a new subdirectory should be created.
+The parent directory where a new directory should be created.

 ##### param(name): String
 The name of the new directory.